Dallas Cowboys: Super Bowl XXVII champions (1992)

 In 1992 Dallas set a team record for regular-season wins with a 13–3 mark.
 They started off the season by defeating the defending Super Bowl champion Redskins 23–10.
 Going into the playoffs as the number 2 seed they had a first-round bye before facing division rival the Philadelphia Eagles.
 The Cowboys won that game 34–10 to advance to the NFC Conference Championship game for the first time in 10 years.
 They were pitted against the San Francisco 49ers, the top seed.
-On January 17, 1993 the Cowboys went to Candlestick Park and defeated the 49ers 30–20 to clinch their first Super Bowl berth since 1978.
+On January 17, 1993, the Cowboys went to Candlestick Park and defeated the 49ers 30–20 to clinch their first Super Bowl berth since 1978.
 Dallas defeated the Buffalo Bills 52–17 in Super Bowl XXVII, during which they forced a record nine turnovers.
 Johnson became the first coach to claim a national championship in college football and a Super Bowl victory in professional football.

 Super Bowl XXVIII champions (1993)

-Despite starting the 1993 season 0–2, they again defeated the Buffalo Bills in Super Bowl XXVIII, 30–13 (becoming the first team in NFL history to win a Super Bowl after starting 0–2).
-Dallas finished the regular season 12–4 as the number 1 seed of the NFC.
+Despite starting the 1993 season 0–2, Dallas finished the regular season 12–4 as the number 1 seed of the NFC.
+Dallas sent a then-NFL record 11 players to the Pro Bowl in 1993: Aikman, safety Thomas Everett, Irvin, Johnston, Maryland, Newton, Norton, Novacek, Smith, Stepnoski, and Williams.
 They defeated the Green Bay Packers 27–17 in the divisional round.
 In the NFC Conference Championship, Dallas beat the 49ers in Dallas, 38–21.
-Dallas sent a then-NFL record 11 players to the Pro Bowl in 1993: Aikman, safety Thomas Everett, Irvin, Johnston, Maryland, Newton, Norton, Novacek, Smith, Stepnoski, and Williams.
+The Cowboys again defeated the Buffalo Bills in Super Bowl XXVIII, 30–13 (becoming the first team in NFL history to win a Super Bowl after starting 0–2).

-Barry Switzer years (1994-1997)
+Barry Switzer years (1994–1997)

 Only weeks after Super Bowl XXVIII, however, friction between Johnson and Jones culminated in Johnson stunning the football world by announcing his resignation.
 Jones then hired former University of Oklahoma head coach Barry Switzer to replace Johnson.
 The Cowboys finished 12–4 in 1994.
 They once again clinched a first-round bye and defeated Green Bay 35–9 in the Divisional Round.
 They missed the Super Bowl, however, after losing to the San Francisco 49ers in the NFC Championship Game, 38–28.